rubyworks/indexer/DOTRUBY.md

 ### Authors

-Authors list the originating authors of a project.
-They are usually the primary copyright holders.
+Authors is a lists the originating authors of a project.
+They are usually the copyright holders.
+Each entry is a mapping with keys, `name`, `email` and `website`.

     authors:
       - name: Thomas T. Thomas